 For Shlomi, this was and is not possible.
 To understand why we must first consider certain deep psychological reasons that pertain to Jewish identity and to the national force found in Zionism.
 Secondly, we must consider that a wealth of attributes create a practical response that helps to keep the daily storm of terror in check.

 Shlomi is an ancestral heir to the spirit that saves Israel from terror, from fleeing, and from living under the banner of fear.
 It is this spirit that allows him, in short, to survive and live happily.
-Shlomi is flexible and adaptable, and not spoiled.
+Shlomi is flexible, adaptable, and not spoiled.
 Why?
 Because what stirs him within is the resistance acquired over centuries that has enabled the survival of the most persecuted people in history.
 This resistance has saved him from depression, has made him creative, and, after all the pogroms and persecutions, has allowed him once again to place himself at the center of history with an attachment to the homeland of the Jewish people, rather than forcing him to see himself as a victim again.

 How was it that the soldiers and settlers in the Gaza Strip during the days of the disengagement in 2005, at such an acute point of disunity, did not slip into violence?
 Why instead did they hug each other, sometimes in tears, at the end of those tragic days of evacuation?
 What is it that makes a 23-year-old who picks up a bomb from the ground a silent hero?
 Or what makes a person enter by foot into Lebanon during the night alongside his military unit, as I have seen many do?
 Shlomi, like all of those “made in Israel” types who voluntarily risk death to save their fellow citizens, is like Uri, the protagonist of Moshe Shamir’s bestselling classic novel entitled, He Walked Through the Fields (1947).
 Despite his girlfriend being pregnant, Uri throws himself on a bomb to save a friend.

 There are true occurrences where Israeli soldiers have thrown themselves on a grenade to save their fellow soldiers (for example, Roi Klein during the 2006 Second Lebanon War).
 A true hero is he who lives with the ideals of having a peaceful life and is ready to fight while ridiculing the pomp and the rhetoric of heroism: if Shlomi had not been ready to grab the bomb, as hundreds, even thousands of other silent heroes would have done, Israel would no longer exist.
 Neither Shlomi’s mother nor his family would exist.
-And not just that: if Shlomi weren’t willing to sacrifice his beautiful life for Israel, or for his people, the memory of the Holocaust would erase the idea of gevurah, the heroism, upon which the State of Israel was built.
-In front of the Yad Vashem Holocaust Museum, stands a monument to the 24-year-old hero of the Warsaw Ghetto, Mordechai Anielewicz, who died as the commander of the Warsaw Ghetto uprising.
+And not just that: if Shlomi weren’t willing to sacrifice his beautiful life for Israel, or for his people, the memory of the Holocaust would erase the idea of gevurah, meaning heroism, upon which the State of Israel was built.
+In front of the Yad Vashem Holocaust Museum stands a monument to the 24-year-old hero of the Warsaw Ghetto, Mordechai Anielewicz, who died as the commander of the Warsaw Ghetto uprising.
 Within the idea of overcoming the Diaspora, there is also the drive to eliminate any possibility that its people will again let themselves be destroyed as “sheep to the slaughter.”

 Essentially, Israelis have been forced to become accustomed to terrorism, which has marked the entire history of the State of Israel even before its foundation.
 Many historical studies have demonstrated that this process of inurement has, in fact, been a natural and necessary development for the Israeli people, while preventing terrorism from destroying public morale and from prevailing in people’s daily lives.

 The decline of press attention to day-by-day terrorist episodes has also helped fortify this stoic quality of coexistence.
 War and terrorism have been Israel’s long-time companions, and it’s just a part of the fight to reject the tautological claim that terrorism is destructive, unpredictable, senseless, and shocking.
-For example, consider France’s feelings of disbelief and vulnerability after the attack on Charlie Hebdo, or America’s emotions of despair and grief after the 2013 bombings at the Boston Marathon and after the September 11, 2001 attacks.
+For example, consider France’s feelings of disbelief and vulnerability after the attack on Charlie Hebdo, or America’s emotions of despair and grief after the 2013 bombings at the Boston Marathon and September 11, 2001 attacks.
 However, terrorism’s goal of destroying the social and economic resources of the country has failed, thanks to Israel’s extraordinary nature.

 Adaptation to Terrorism’s Trauma